woocommerce/woocommerce/readme.txt

 * Tweak - Made checkout make use of new ajax endpoints.
 * Tweak - woocommerce_force_ssl_checkout no longer needs to check for admin-ajax actions.
 * Tweak - Hide get_formatted_legacy notices when doing ajax.
+* Tweak - use shop_single instead of full image size for variations.

 = 2.4.1 - 10/08/2015 =
 * Fix - Tweaked the 2.4 upgrade routine to disable refund emails during update.